CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Tip::

-	Clicking near the nonsynonymous SNP on the plot will select the SNP in the table (setting the **selected_** column as true).
+	Clicking near the nonsynonymous SNP on the plot will highlight the SNP in the table.

         You can choose a larger window size to estimate P-value if there are not enough mutations across the chromosome.
-Use the left panel to switch from the P-value plot to the allele frequency plot, and use the slider bar to change the smoothness of the fitted curve.
+Use the left panel to switch from the segragation probability plot to the allele frequency plot, and use the slider bar to change the smoothness of the fitted curve.

 *Step 7: Finding mutant lines with the same candidate gene using Ensembl Plants/Gramene*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~